ibm-cloud-docs/codeengine/build.md

 If your source code repository is not public, then use the `--source` option to provide the URL with the SSH protocol and use the `--git-repo-secret` option with the name of the [repository access](/docs/codeengine?topic=codeengine-code-repositories) that you created.

-For example, the following `build create` command creates a build configuration that is called `helloworld-build` that builds from the public Git repo `https://github.com/IBM/CodeEngine`, uses the Dockerfile strategy with Kaniko and `medium` build size, and stores the image to `us.icr.io/mynamespace/codeengine-helloworld` by using the image registry secret defined in `myregistry`.
-For this example, because the `--source` URL references a GitHub repository which only has a master branch, specify the `--commit` option to point to `master`.
+For example, the following `build create` command creates a build configuration that is called `helloworld-build` that builds from the public Git repo `https://github.com/IBM/CodeEngine`, uses the Dockerfile strategy with Kaniko and `medium` build size, and stores the image to `us.icr.io/mynamespace/codeengine-helloworld` by using the image registry secret that is defined in `myregistry`.
+For this example, because the `--source` URL references a GitHub repository, which has only a master branch, specify the `--commit` option to point to `master`.

 Before you create your build, confirm the branch for your `--source` URL.
 The default `--commit` option references the `master` branch.
 {: important}